Change of name for the purposes of the Gender Recognition Act 2005

 We need documentary evidence of an official name change.
 We are guided by the Gender Recognition Panel about acceptable forms of evidence – see below.

-The Gender Recognition Act 2005 requires a person to have lived exclusively in his/her acquired gender for at least two years prior to his/her application for a Gender Recognition Certificate (GRC).
+The Gender Recognition Act 2005 requires a person to have lived exclusively in their acquired gender for at least two years before applying for a Gender Recognition Certificate (GRC).

 The documentary evidence of a change of name can take several forms.
 The simplest and most common form is a Change of Name Document.
 This is a document confirming that the person making the document relinquishes his/her former name and in its place assumes a new name from the date of the document.